/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 5,900 km

-Bergen (Norway) to Shetland Islands (UK)
+From Bergen in Norway to Shetland Islands in the UK

-Start in the wonderful town of Bergen and then ride on the Oslo Fjord bike path.
-In Sweden, Eurovelo 12 overlaps with the Kattegattleden that runs from Helsingborg to Gothenburg.
-The environments then change dramatically to the dunes and polders of Holland and Belgium.
-By ferry, you’ll disembark in the United Kingdom by pedaling it from south to north: along the Lord Nelson Way in Norfolk and then up to Edinburgh, Aberdeen, the delightful fishing villages tucked among the bays, John O’ Groats Point-the northernmost tip of the United Kingdom, the wild Orkney Islands, and finally faraway Shetland.
+Begin your journey in the beautiful town of Bergen, then follow the Oslo Fjord bike path.
+In Sweden, the EuroVelo 12 route coincides with the Kattegattleden, which runs from Helsingborg to Gothenburg.
+The landscape then changes dramatically to the dunes and polders of the Netherlands and Belgium.
+Take the ferry to the United Kingdom and cycle from south to north along the Lord Nelson Way in Norfolk, then on to Edinburgh and Aberdeen.
+Continue to the delightful fishing villages nestled in the bays and on to John O’Groats, the northernmost point in the UK.
+Then head to the wild Orkney Islands and finally the remote Shetland Islands.

 Eurovelo 13 Along the Iron Curtain